Skip to main content

 • “Not too grindy.”

-• “It is too much grinding for little reward; the labor system is terrible for non-premium players, labor was impossible to regenerate, and the marketplace was disabled for free accounts.”
+• “It's too much grinding for little reward; the labor system is terrible.
+For non-premium players, labor was impossible to regenerate, the marketplace was disabled, and without premium you can't do much at all.”

-• “You are expected to perform like you are working a full-time job plus overtime, and as a result, it is a requirement to complete dailies which take hours, among completing other grindy things so that your guild will benefit.”
+• “You are expected to perform like you are working a full-time job plus overtime, needing to complete dailies that take hours along with other grindy tasks so your guild will benefit.”

 • gameplay